-OceanWatch Australia gives no warranty regarding the accuracy, completeness, currency or suitability of the Fish Habitat Protection Protocol for any particular purpose and those using it for whatever purpose are advised to verify it with the relevant Commonwealth, State and Territory government department, local government body or other source and to obtain any appropriate professional advice.
-OceanWatch Australia does not accept liability for any loss resulting from the use of or reliance upon the Fish Habitat Protection Protocol, or reliance on its availability at any time.
+OceanWatch gives no warranty regarding the accuracy, completeness, currency or suitability of the Fish Habitat Protection Protocol for any particular purpose and those using it for whatever purpose are advised to verify it with the relevant Commonwealth or State government department, local government body or other source and to obtain any appropriate professional advice.
+OceanWatch does not accept liability for any loss resulting from the use of or reliance upon the Fish Habitat Protection Protocol, or reliance on its availability at any time.

-Cover photo: Batemans Bay, New South Wales, © OceanWatch Australia
+Cover photo: Iluka, New South Wales, © Anna LoFi, Shutterstock